Mountain Health CO-OP

-Mountain Health CO-OP, formerly Montana Health CO-OP, is a nonprofit, member-led health insurance company that currently offers products in Montana, Idaho, and Wyoming.
+Mountain Health CO-OP, formerly Montana Health CO-OP, is a nonprofit, member-led health insurance company that currently offers products in Montana and Idaho.
 The company was founded as a health insurance cooperative under a provision of the Patient Protection and Affordable Care Act for the purpose of introducing more competition into state insurance markets.

 Operating since 2012, it is one of three remaining health cooperatives in the United States, along with Common Ground Healthcare Cooperative and Community Health Options.

 History

 Mountain Health CO-OP, originally founded as Montana Health CO-OP, opened in the state of Montana under a provision of the Affordable Care Act and was first offered on the federal health insurance exchange.
 Its creation made it the third insurance provider in Montana, along with the Blue Cross Blue Shield Association and PacificSource.

 In December 2010, Mountain Health was formed by attorney and former Montana Insurance Commissioner John Morrison, prominent Montana health insurance consultants Richard Miltenberger and Jim Edwards, and internal medicine physician Tom Roberts.
 The group formed a board of directors, and submitted an application for CO-OP funding in 2011.
 The application work was led by Eric Schindler and Larry Turner, both former Blue Cross and Blue Shield of Montana executives.

 In February 2012 the Montana group became one of the first CO-OPs to receive a federal loan of $58 million to begin operations as a nonprofit, member-controlled insurer.
 Jerry Dworak became the first CEO of the CO-OP soon after in July.

 In 2013, insurance policies in Montana opened on the online federal health insurance exchange (HealthCare.gov) which then began in early 2014.
 After, MHC was quickly able to win close to 40% of the insurance market.

 In November 2014, Mountain Health began selling coverage plans to residents in Idaho on the Idaho health insurance exchange (Your Health Idaho) that took effect in January 2015.
 Previous marketing director Karen Early said, “[Montana Health] became operational in Idaho because there was a need for greater competition in the state of Idaho.”
 This venture was aided by a $25 million federal loan for expansion efforts.
 While still operating as Montana Health CO-OP in Montana, in Idaho they went as Mountain Health CO-OP.

 In 2014 they saw losses of about $3 million and losses of $40 million in 2015 after congress had undercut funding for health CO-OPs, yet they were still able to stay in operation.
 On December 10, 2015, DistilInfo reported that then CEO Jerry Dworak and board member John Morrison said that despite these losses they believed “that co-ops have introduced more competition into the marketplace and ultimately saved consumers money.”